How to Apply to UNMC Dermatology Residency

 - All application information should be formally submitted through ERAS, application materials should not be sent directly to the program.

-- Each complete application will undergo holistic review by three independent faculty members and will be scored based on selection criteria above.
+- Each complete application will undergo holistic review by two independent faculty members and will be scored based on selection criteria above.

 - A second round application review will be performed by the Education Team to determine the interview invitation status.

-- Invitations for interview will be sent to selected candidates via email.
+- Invitations for interview will be sent to selected candidates via email and we are participating in the APD national interview release date on November 29th, 2021.

 - Of note, we will be interviewing for THREE (3) dermatology positions -- 3 Advanced (A, July 1, 2023 start date).